MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 #### Identify authentication type

-As the very first step, you need to check what authentication type is used for a tenant/verified domain that you are investigating.
+As the first step, you need to check what authentication type is used for a tenant/verified domain that you're investigating.

 To obtain the authentication status for a specific domain name, use the [Get-MgDomain](/powershell/module/microsoft.graph.identity.directorymanagement/get-mgdomain?view=graph-powershell-1.0) PowerShell command.
 Here's an example: